Selective Inference for Sparse Multitask Regression with Applications in Neuroimaging: Analysis of Neurocognitive Data from the ABCD Study

-Overall, we find compelling evidence for shared connectivity patterns across all eleven tasks, including across crystallized and fluid intelligence tasks.
-This result provides some support for the general factor model of cognitive abilities.
-Additionally, this shared structure is more readily identified and interpreted with MTL in comparison to single-task learning.
-Post-selective inference provides additional statistical reassurance that the shared structure we identified reflects real patterns in the data, rather than arising spuriously.
+Overall, we find compelling evidence for shared connectivity patterns between the two fluid intelligence tasks and the two crystallized intelligence tasks.
+A joint approach to model selection recovers more shared structure across all four tasks than performing model selection separately, and selective inference provides additional statistical reassurance that the shared structure we identified through MTL reflects real patterns in the data.
+Our approach contributes a new perspective to the literature on theories of intelligence, using neurological data to discern the relationships between tasks rather than inferring them from behavioral data.